lekt9/is4246/README.md

 About 10% of flagged cases remain pending due to workload.

-Audit logging – Finally, each transaction’s details (model prediction, confidence, human decision, and risk features) are stored in a database, along with a cryptographic hash to prevent tampering.
+Audit logging – Finally, each transaction's details (model prediction, confidence, human decision, and risk features) are stored in a database, along with a cryptographic hash to prevent tampering.

-Then after, the validation metrics module will extract all these useful information and present export it into a csv for our review. the data will be savedx under /results/evaluation_xxxxxxx_xxxxx.
+Then after, the validation metrics module will extract all these useful information and present export it into a csv for our review.
+The data will be saved under `/results/evaluation_YYYYMMDD_HHMMSS/`.

+---

+### Stage 2: Performance Metrics Analysis

+**File:** `metrics/performance_metrics.py`
+**Purpose:** Analyzes model performance from the generated decisions and produces evaluation reports

+#### What Gets Analyzed:

+**1. Per-Model Performance Metrics**
+- F1 Score with 95% confidence intervals (bootstrap sampling)
+- False Positive Rate (FPR) with confidence intervals
+- Precision and Recall
+- Confusion Matrix (TP, FP, TN, FN)

+**2. Fairness Analysis**
+- FPR breakdown by transaction type
+- Identification of bias across different transaction categories

+**3. Output Files Generated**
+- `per_model_evaluation_dashboard.png` - Visual comparison of all models
+- `per_model_results.csv` - Detailed metrics data
+- `findings.md` - Comprehensive analysis with recommendations

+---

 ### How They Work Together